DHRI-Curriculum/intro-python-workshop/lessons.md

 Save this to a new file called `loop.py` and run it with `python loop.py`.
 You should see the list printed out in the terminal.

 So far, we've only learned one function: `type()`.
-Let's try out another:
+Let's try out another, called `len()`, which returns the number of items in a list or the number of characters in a string.
+Type out the following lines in your loop.py file:

 ```python
 books = ['Gender Trouble', 'Cruising Utopia', 'Living a Feminist Life']